YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Release Notes.md

     - All updates on one page or
     - Single page for each update linked back to this page
     - If doing multiple pages for each update — do you also want to show this in the navigation page — mkdocs.yml found in the root directory.
-        - See the about page template — team section for an example how to add the information into the navigation and keeping everything on one page.
+       - Check style guide for how to have items from the page in navigation panel

 ---